 P.S.
 Are you a coach as well as a therapist?
 We do SEO for coaches too.

-If you're interested in working with us for expert SEO for therapists help, take a look at our SEO services.
+If you're interested in working with us for expert SEO for therapists help, get a copy of our Investment Guide to learn more about our SEO services for therapists.

 Essentially, Google is a giant index of content.
 Although they've added many products to their arsenal throughout the years, their primary service and source of revenue is the search engine itself.